Uruguay, Colombia make it South America's World Cup day

 FANS LOVING IT

-The no-holds barred football on display in Brazil is in stark contrast to the cagey style seen in South Africa four years ago and points to a global shift in tactics that has been welcomed by fans the world over.
+The scintillating, no-holds barred football on display in Brazil is in stark contrast to the cagey style seen in South Africa four years ago and points to a global shift in tactics that is welcomed by fans the world over.

-With the notable exception of Portugal's Cristiano Ronaldo, who has been playing despite a knee problem, most of the big names have looked on form, adding to the glamour already guaranteed by the tournament's location.
+With the notable exception of Portugal's Cristiano Ronaldo, most of the big names have looked on form, adding to the glamour already guaranteed by the tournament's location.

 Away from the celebrities and riches on show among the 32 squads in Brazil, however, there was a timely reminder from Africa of football's mass appeal in humbler quarters.